FoleyLab/wptherml/readme.md

 [![Documentation Status](https://readthedocs.org/projects/wptherml/badge/?version=latest)](https://wptherml.readthedocs.io/en/latest/?badge=latest)

 A python package for modeling light-matter interactions in nanoscale and molecular materials!
 Today we are adding something new!
+How will it work?

 ### [Quickstart](https://wptherml.readthedocs.io/en/latest/quickstart.html)